Scientific Forecaster Discussion

 National Weather Service San Diego California

-gusty west winds in the mountains and deserts in the late afternoons
+will be locally gusty winds in the mountains and deserts...mainly in

 Discussion...for extreme southwestern California including Orange...